 B.A., Art History, William Smith College

-Associates Degree, Institute of Culinary Education
+Culinary Arts Degree, Institute of Culinary Education

 A proud product and supporter of all girls' education, having attended Albany Academy for Girls, Emma Willard School, and William Smith College, Ms. Blaisdell was thrilled to join the LWGMS community in September, 2009.
 Before beginning at L-Dub, Ms. Blaisdell served as Assistant Head for Admissions and Communications at the Perkins School in North Seattle, and prior to moving to Seattle, she worked for seven years in admissions at her alma mater, Emma Willard, in Troy, New York.
 Ms. Blaisdell left Emma Willard as the Director of Admissions Operations.
 Ms. Blaisdell began her career in New York as an advertising account executive, but quickly realized that she wished to pursue more creative endeavors, so enrolled in culinary school, mastered all the mother sauces (and then some), and moved to Boston to develop recipes and write for Cook’s Illustrated Magazine.
 But her true love was working in schools, and specifically, with girls.
 Her career aspirations and choices have been directly fueled by the confidence she gained in girls schools, and she’s thoroughly enjoyed every risk she’s taken.